JorgeDFR/ros2_amcl_tutorial/README.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

-This will publish velocity commands to the robot in the Webots simulation.  allowing you to move the robot in the Webots simulation and test the AMCL localization in real-time.
+This will publish velocity commands to the robot in the Webots simulation allowing you to move the robot in the Webots simulation and test the AMCL localization in real-time.

 ## Main Tutorial Files